imkevinchu/soupbone-zine/src/pages/contact-faq/faq.md

 **What is Soupbone?**

 Soupbone is a distributed humanities collective founded in 2019.
-It is a group of friends who get together once in a while and make things at the intersections of research and lived experience.
+We are a group of friends who get together once in a while and make things at the intersections of research and lived experience.

 **How can I get involved with Soupbone?**

 If you would like to become a member, you can [email us](mailto:soupbonecollective@gmail.com) with a letter of interest.
 We are looking especially for members with a committment to (or strong interest in) scholarship, creative methodologies, and thinking about the humanities in a collaborative and public context.
 If you're interested in meeting the rest of the community, you can also join our Discord channel: just send us an email request!

 **Are you funded or supported by an institute or university?**